 Every prepaid sim card needs to be registered on your name and passport number, so bring your passport when buying a prepaid sim card in Kenya.
 The process is easy and fast and shouldn’t take more than 5 minutes.

-In most other Eastern Africa countries buying a local sim card is a pain as they need your fingerprint, a passport photo and so on.
+In most other Eastern Africa countries buying a local sim card is a long process as they need your fingerprint, a passport photo and so on.
 Check out my Uganda sim card guide for example, the process is hilarious.
+Luckily not in Kenya.

-When you buy a prepaid sim card in Kenya you will get a sim card with a phone number that starts with: +254.
-Unfortunately the mobile internet operators in Kenya do NOT provide e-sim cards for tourists.
+When you buy a sim card in Kenya you get a phone number that starts with: +254.

 It is fair to say that the 4G network of Telkom and Faiba are way too small and not recommended for tourists.
-Especially if you are on the road exploring the country and going to off the beaten path the Telkom and Faiba networks are simply too weak.
+Especially if you are on the road exploring Kenya.
+If you travel off the beaten path the Telkom and Faiba networks are simply too weak.

 Is there 5G in Kenya?